 These experiences are windows to the subconscious mind.
 When you review them as a whole you may see patterns and synchronicities that you overlooked.

 3. Automatic writing or automatic handwriting

-A private space to practice and record automatic writing sessions.
+Why use a journal?
+It is a private space to practice and record automatic writing sessions.
 Another window to the subconscious mind.
 A place where the universe can communicate with you.

 4. Memory Machine